ArnoldDP/OStim-Community-Modlist/README.md

 * What this is

  It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that happens to add some spicy roleplay opportunities.
-OStim isn't just about the milfs, it allows for some amazing stories and worldbuilding.
+The game is a complete sandbox, and you are a murderhobo with a freaky voice.

 The gameplay mods are customizable enhancers to the experience.
 A lot of subjective quest mods were avoided because they could cause unnecessary bloat.